Connect with others who understand.

 One member noticed disease activity in new locations.
 “Since menopause, I’ve had HS lesions in places I never did before,” the member said.
 “They went from my armpits to my breasts to my groin.”

 Just as HS affects people differently, so does menopause.
 It makes sense that combining the two also provides unique and varied experiences.
-Dr. Jaleel noted that reliable data depends on sample size, and perhaps more research is on the horizon.
+Dr. Jaleel noted that larger studies can help medical scientists better understand the role of menopause in people with HS.

 “As we’re doing larger registries with more detailed data points, I think this will definitely be a good area of research to be able to look at,” Dr. Jaleel said.

-While hot flashes, insomnia, and other symptoms of menopause might not spark feelings of joy, the end of your menstrual cycle may open the door to additional HS treatment options.
+Hot flashes, insomnia, and other symptoms of menopause might not spark feelings of joy.
+But the end of your menstrual cycle may open the door to additional HS treatment options.

-“The interesting thing about menopause is that I can actually do more treatments,” Dr. Jaleel said.
-“Being postmenopausal allows me to use more drugs that are safe in HS patients who are not childbearing.”
+“The interesting thing about menopause is that I can actually do more treatments,” Dr. Jaleel said. “[Treating] postmenopausal [patients] allows me to use more drugs that are safe in HS patients who are not childbearing.”

-Spironolactone (Aldactone) is another hormone therapy that may be avoided before menopause.
+Spironolactone (Aldactone) is another hormone therapy that may not be recommended before menopause.
 “In menopausal women, I typically can go pretty high with doses on it,” Dr. Jaleel said of spironolactone.

-Oral contraceptive pills (OCPs), commonly known as birth control pills, can also address the lesions, abscesses, sinus tracts, and nodules associated with HS.
-A postmenopausal individual with HS would not take them for their original purpose — to prevent contraception — but could use them for their hormone-regulating benefits when treating HS.
+Oral contraceptive pills (OCPs), commonly known as birth control pills, may help reduce symptoms such as lesions, abscesses, and nodules linked with HS.
+A postmenopausal person with HS wouldn’t take birth control pills for their original purpose (to prevent conception).
+But OCPs may be recommended for their hormone-regulating benefits when treating HS.
 Still, there are risks to consider.

 “There are other reasons I might not prescribe OCPs,” Dr. Jaleel noted.
 “Postmenopausal women who have severe disease may have other risk factors, like a high risk for blood clots.”